Magnetic Couplings in Edge-Sharing High-Spin $d^7$ Compounds: Magnetic Couplings

 \subsection{Effect of Trigonal Distortion}

 We next consider the effects of trigonal distortion.
 Given the relatively small value of the atomic SOC constant $\lambda_{\rm Co} \approx 60$ meV, small distortions may be relevant for Co(II) compounds.
 This make clarifying the size and sign of $\Delta_2$ important for modelling such materials.
-Following Ref.~\onlinecite{lines1963magnetic}, the alterations to the nature of the local moments are expected to induce significant uniaxial anisotropy along the trigonal axis.
-While the $K,J, \Gamma,\Gamma^\prime$ notation is convenient for discussing the couplings in the limit $\Delta_2 \to 0$, the axial anisotropy is more apparent in alternative local XXZ coordinates shown in Fig.~\ref{fig:hops}.
-In particular, for each bond we define local coordinates: $\hat{e}_1$ is parallel to the bond and $\hat{e}_3 = (\hat{x}+\hat{y}+\hat{z})/\sqrt{3}$ is along the global trigonal axis.
-Thus, the couplings may be written \cite{ross2011quantum,maksimov2019anisotropic}:

-where the superscript numbers refer to the local directions.
-The two parameterizations may be related\cite{maksimov2019anisotropic} via:

-A similar parameterization was also suggested in Ref.~\onlinecite{doi:10.1142/S0217979221300061,liu2020kitaev}.
 In general, for $\Delta_2 < 0$, as the moments become more axial, components of the exchange along the $\hat{e}_3$ direction are expected to be enhanced compared to the $\hat{e}_1$ and $\hat{e}_2$ directions\cite{lines1963magnetic}.
 As a result $J_{xy}$ and $J_{\pm \pm}$ should be suppressed relative to $J_z$ and $J_{z\pm}$.
 Trigonal elongation $\Delta_2 > 0$ should have the opposite effect.
 As the moments become more planar, $J_{xy}$ and $J_{\pm \pm}$ should be relatively enhanced.

 Following Ref.~\onlinecite{lines1963magnetic,liu2020kitaev}, the ferromagnetic corrections to $J$ resulting from ligand exchange processes are rendered anisotropic, with: